mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

     >[!NOTE]
     >
-    >Only alphanumerical characters and hyphens are allowed.
+    >Only alphanumeric characters and hyphens are allowed.

 1. Select a delegated subdomain from the list.